 The consumer price index (CPI) in 1935 was 7.4.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.52% per year.
-Prices in 2017 are 1662.2% higher than prices in 1935.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.52% per year.
+Prices in 2018 are 1668.9% higher than prices in 1935.

 |CPI in 1935||7.4|

 Politics and news often influence economic performance.
 Here's what was happening at the time: